is part of the Global Exhibitions Division of Informa PLC

 This site is operated by a business or businesses owned by Informa PLC and all copyright resides with them.
 Informa PLC's registered office is 5 Howick Place, London SW1P 1WG.
 Registered in England and Wales.
 Number 3099067.

-Loo Li Wen, Pharmacist, Antimicrobial Stewardship Program (ASP), Singapore General Hospital
+By Loo Li Wen, Pharmacist, Antimicrobial Stewardship Program (ASP), Singapore General Hospital, 16 January 2017

 The war against resistant organisms is getting real.
 In a recent news article, researchers reported the discovery of a drug-resistant “superbug” for the first time in the United States.
 The bacterium has genetic changes that made it resistant to a last-ditch antibiotic called colistin.
 The biggest fear is when this resistant gene gets transmitted from one species of bacteria to another.
 Increasingly, worldwide emergence of antimicrobial resistance has become a threat to patient safety in the healthcare settings, both locally and globally.
 The increasing prevalence of multi-drug resistant organisms resulted in the loss of therapeutic efficacy for the antibiotics that were previously thought to be effective.
 Rising rates of infection due to multi-drug resistant organisms (MDROs) not only limit therapeutic options, but it also has substantial impact on patients and cost of care.
 More recently, the World Health Organization (WHO) reported that resistance to common bacteria has reached alarming levels in many parts of the world and member states are urged to coordinate and strengthen efforts towards global antimicrobial surveillance.
 In order to tackle the situation, multi-pronged approach has been suggested – integration of Antimicrobial Stewardship Program, rapid diagnostics, education, infection control policies, surveillance and policies for antibiotic use in farming.